appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 ![HTTP Basic Authentication Required]({{ "/assets/img/post-screen-basic-auth.png" | prepend: site.baseurl }} "HTTP Basic Authentication Required")

-You can define user credentials with the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html) that will be available on all supported OS, except Windows.
+You can define user credentials with the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html) thatwill be available on all supported OS, except Windows.
 On Windows there are optional tools available, for example you can use [.Htaccesstools](http://www.htaccesstools.com/htpasswd-generator-windows/) online to create a file.

 To create a file for HTTP digest authentication, you can use the tool [htdigest](http://httpd.apache.org/docs/2.2/programs/htdigest.html).
 Again, there is an online [website](http://jesin.tk/tools/htdigest-generator-tool/) you can generate a file that will work on Windows also.

 ##### `/web-app/security/url-pattern` *string*
 The value of this node allows you to specify a URL pattern.
 If a request has to be handled, the